krgross/st512-course-notes/docs/05-OneFactorLayout.md

 ## Linear contrasts of group means

 If we reject the null hypothesis that all group means are equal in a one-factor ANOVA, we usually want to go further and characterize how the group means differ.
-The approach that we use for characterizing differences among group means hinges on whether we wish to pursue pre-planned comparisons of the group means, or if we wish to pursue comparisons that are suggested by the data.
+The approach that we use for characterizing differences among group means hinges on whether we wish to pursue pre-planned comparisons of the group means or if we wish to pursue comparisons that are suggested by the data.
 The distinction here is that a pre-planned comparison is one that you planned to investigate before having collected the data.
 Pre-planned comparisons can be analyzed using linear contrasts, which are the topic of this section.
 On the other hand, comparisons suggested by the data should be analyzed with multiple-comparisons procedures, which we will study later.

 For pre-planned comparisons, the appropriate tools are linear contrasts.
 A linear contrast generalizes the idea of a pairwise difference between two means.
 A linear contrast is a special type of linear combination.
-A linear combination, or weighted sum, of the group means is any expression that can be written as
+A *linear combination* of the group means is just a weighted sum of the group means.
+It can be written as
 \[
 \theta = w_1 \mu_1 + w_2 \mu_2 + \ldots + w_g \mu_g.
 \]
 the $w$'s in the expression above are weights that we assign to each group mean.
 We can treat a linear combination just like any other statistical parameter.

-A linear contrast is a special case of a linear combination in which the weights add to 0:
+A *linear contrast* is a linear combination in which the weights add to 0:
 \[
 \sum_{i=1}^g w_i = 0.
 \]